The Eliava Institute, Tbilisi, Georgia — http://eliava-institute.org

 It has maintained this focus and survived a variety of serious challenges over the years, reaching its peak in the 1980s, when it produced 2 tons of phage products twice a week, 80% of it for the Soviet military – a market it lost, along with its high status under the Soviet Ministry of Health and the privatization of its production components, with the 1991 break-up of the Soviet Union.
 Its core scientists continued to produce phage in their own labs for local physicians and hospitals, as well as for the military during the fighting in the province of Abkhasian in 1992, and basic research was gradually reinvigorated after its 1997 transfer to the Georgian Academy of Sciences, developing world-wide international partnerships.
 Extensive financial support has come from such sources as the International Science and Technology Centers (ISTC), Civilian Resesearch and Development Fund (CRDF), STCU, European Union INTAS program and US defense-agency DTRA and Bioweapon Proliferation Prevention (BWPP) programs — 14 projects are currently under way.
 Since 1997, the PhageBiotics Foundation has supported such activities as the training of Georgian students, Institute-wide English classes, internet connectivity, library reconstruction and seed grants.

 In 2007, during a general restructuring of Georgian academia, the Eliava became a quasi-independent Institute directly under the Ministry of Science and Education, giving much more latitude for commercial development than was the case under the Academy of Sciences.
 The Institute now has been consolidated into 8 laboratories and several special Centers, and has also just established a non-profit Foundation to be in charge of commercial development, following the pattern of many Western universities.
-Much information about the Eliava’s structure, work and history, and about its upcoming meeting, is or soon will be available at http://eliava-institute.org.
+Much information about the Eliava’s structure, work and history, is available at http://eliava-institute.org.

 Current Eliava Laboratories — including senior scientists and areas of focus: